vandegraaf69/Fuji-xmps/README.md

 Note that the images are with neutral color presets and the Velvia profile.
 To get better fuji looks you have to play a little bit with the editing, but its a really nice starting point.

 After you paste the xmps in that direction, you have to open LR and in the develop module you go to profiles and click the icon to the right to see all of them.
-They should be there, if not you have to check the + icon on the top of the module and check all the options.
+They should be there, if not you have to click the + icon on the top of the module and check all the options.